LovelyBuggies/MutimediaTechnology_Experiments/ex1/README.md

 ### Question Description

 In this experiment, we are supposed to complete a video transaction.
 Specifically, the second video appears to under the first video through an opening circle, like a camera iris opening.
-Implementation effect acts as figure below.
+Implementation effect acts as the figure below.

 ![](https://i.postimg.cc/SQHkxjXZ/Snip20181008_43.png)